 This paper investigates the identification of a simultaneous equation model involving durations.
-We present a game theoretic setting in which spells are determined by multiple optimizing agents in a strategic way.
-As a special case, our proposed structure delivers the familiar proportional hazard model.
-In a more general setting, the system resembles a classical simultaneous equation model in which endogenous variables interact with each other and with observable and unobservable exogenous components to characterize a certain economic environment.
+We present a simple game theoretic setting in which spells are determined by multiple optimizing agents in a strategic way.
+As a special case, our proposed structure delivers the familiar proportional hazard model as well as the generalized accelerated failure time model.
+In a more general setting, the system resembles a classical simultaneous equation model in which endogenous variables interact with each other and with observable and unobservable exogenous components to characterize an economic environment.
 In our case, the endogenous variables are the individually chosen equilibrium durations.
 In this context, a unique solution to the game is not always attainable.
 In spite of that, the structural elements of the economic system are shown to be semiparametrically point identified.

 The results presented here have connections to the literatures on simultaneous equations and statistical duration models as well as to the recent research on incomplete econometric models that result from structural (game theoretic) economic models (Berry and Tamer (2006)).
 The paper also adds to the research on time-varying explanatory variables in duration models.
 In that literature the time-varying explanatory variable is considered to be "external" (see, for instance, Heckman and Taber (1994) or Hausman and Woutersen (2006)).
-In a recent paper, Abbring and van den Berg (2003) consider a model where a duration outcome depends on a time-varying explanatory variable, another duration variable, and endogeneity arises through association between the unobserved heterogeneity term affecting the two durations.
+In an earlier paper, Lancaster (1985) considers a duration model where there is simultaneity with another (non-duration) variable for a single agent.
+In this paper, we focus on simultaneously determined duration outcomes with more than one agent.
+More recently, Abbring and van den Berg (2003) consider a model where a duration outcome depends on a time-varying explanatory variable, another duration variable, and endogeneity arises because an unobserved heterogeneity term impacts both of the two durations.
 One can think of the contribution of this paper as providing an alternative framework that allows for endogeneity.